ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

 My manager Eloise was on vacation that week, where on monday I had a 1:1 to get to know a new coworker, Damon Hastings.
 Damon was around my age or a bit older, but newer to development as he made a career change in his late 20s.
 Damon was very nice and I thought he was smarter than his confidence allowed, though that can happen to minorities in tech quite often.
-Either way Damon seemed very happy at Flatley Inc.
+Either way Damon seemed very happy at Senger-Huel.

-However, somehow Rachel Bird came up, and Damon, whom if I recall correctly was sitting with his wife in a diner at the time working via the diner's wifi, let me know an interesting detail that Eloise hadn't about Rachel Bird's time at Flatley Inc.
+However, somehow Rachel Bird came up, and Damon, whom if I recall correctly was sitting with his wife in a diner at the time working via the diner's wifi, let me know an interesting detail that Eloise hadn't about Rachel Bird's time at Senger-Huel.

 Apparently Rachel had been sexually harassed by not one but two employees; and one was still present at the company.